 I am considering studying abroad, is a one semester housing agreement available?

-Housing agreements cover the entire academic year.
+We do not offer housing agreements that only cover one semester/quarter.
 If you are planning to go abroad, you can fill out a request for release form.
 Depending on the occupancy of your chapter’s house, you may still be required to pay a termination fee, up to the full original rent for the time that you are abroad.